 That part seems to support Yoast’s claim, but the next paragraph debunks Yoasts claim.

 “If we see the noindex there for longer than we think this page really doesn’t want to be used in search so we will remove it completely.
 And then we won’t follow the links anyway.
 So noindex and follow is essentially the same as a noindex, nofollow.
 There’s no really big difference there in the long run. “

 This disproves everything that Yoast claims and is why your site is having so much trouble.
-When it comes to how search engine optimization works for Google, I listen to Google, not Yoast.
+When it comes to how search engine optimization works, I listen to data.

 I’m sorry but this just isn’t true AT ALL.
 XML sitemaps aren’t indexed like normal webpages.
 Or at least: they shouldn’t be.
 Google reads them differently and doesn’t obey the indexing directives when it ingests them like that.
 Sometimes they get linked to on the web as well.
 At that point, Google *does* index them normally, and follows indexing directives.
 So we set the noindex header on the XML sitemaps so as to make it impossible for XML sitemaps to start showing up in search results.
 They do *not* prevent Google from using them for what they’re important for: getting URLs into the index.

 We talk regularly to Google and are in fact looking at making XML sitemaps better for everyone together with them, so I’m 100% certain of this.”